-This group can see that this Entity exists within a list of Entities.
+Display Member Group: This group can see that this entity exists within a list of entities.

-Read Data Group

-This group can see data from this Entity.
+Read Data Group: This group can see data from this entity.

-Read Data Group 2

-This is a second group that can see data from this Entity.
-It is used for additional security granularity
+Read Data Group 2: This is a second group that can see data from this entity.
+It is used for additional security details.

-Read and Write Data Group

-This group can see data from this Entity and make changes to it.
+Read and Write Data Group: This group can view and edit data from this entity.

-Read and Write Data Group 2

-This is a second group that can see data from this Entity and make changes to it.
-It is used for additional security granularity.
+Read and Write Data Group 2: This is a second group that can view and edit data from this entity.
+It is used for additional security details.

-NOTE: Click and begin typing the name of the Security Group in the blank field.
-As the first few letters are typed, the Groups are filtered making it easier to find and select the desired Group.
-Once the Group is selected, select CTRL and Double Click.
-This will enter the correct name into the appropriate field.
+TIP: Click the ellipsis button and begin typing the name of the Security Group in the blank field.
+As the first few letters are typed, the groups are filtered making it easier to find and select the desired group.
+Once the group is selected, press Ctrl + double-click to enter the correct name in the field.